 Only if you claim Social Security retirement benefits before reaching the full retirement age, you will have to suffer a limitation as to what you may earn in other income without getting your retirement benefits reduced.

-To learn how to calculate the amount of Social Security retirement benefit, one has to follow a standard of retirement benefits at different ages.
+To learn how to calculate the amount of Social Security retirement benefits, one has to follow a standard of retirement benefits at different ages.
 Therefore, a person collecting Social Security retirement benefits at the age of 62 would be able to claim 44% lesser benefits than a person retiring at the age of 70 years.
 This is only natural because every individual is expected to keep earning and not retire before their full retirement age.
 If the SSA needs to suddenly pay retirement benefits way before schedule, it can balance out the disruption only by reducing the monthly retirement benefit.

 As for the income limit beyond which one must face a cut in Social Security retirement benefits, it has been set at $19,560 for the year 2022.
 For every two dollars earned beyond this threshold, one dollar of the monthly benefit payment will be docked.
 So, if a person earns $26,560 in 2022, the income will exceed the upper cap by $7,000 and the Social Security retirement benefit will be reduced by $3,500, that is, an amount equal to half of the excess income.